DennisPing/TCP-IP-Raw-Sockets/README.md

 This project was originally done in Python and ported to Go for self-learning purposes.

 Due to the low-level details, arithmetic math, and bitwise operations of this project, unit-testing was done to ensure correctness.
 All TCP and IP Header functions were tested to +90% coverage.
+So much pain and suffering.

-Unit-testing the raw sockets, 3-way handshake, and GET function is impossible since the starting sequence number is always randomized between 0 and 2^32.
+Unit-testing the raw sockets, 3-way handshake, and GET function is impossible since the starting sequence number is randomized between 0 and 2^32.
 Therefore, manual testing was done on Wireshark.

 This project only works on Linux.